akh1l1202/dacoolstore/README.md

 ### 5. Set up the database:
 - Install MySQL if you haven't already, and set up a database named ```dacoolstore```.

-- Import the SQL dump file provided in the ```database``` folder into your MySQL instance to create all the necessary tables.
+- All the tables will be initialised automatically once you run the program.

 ```bash
 mysql -u root -p dacoolstore < database/dacoolstore.sql